 The above is less common.
 Most often vendor fraud takes advantage of the sheer numbers of commercial ordering and skims a little off the top by shorting the quantity delivered.

 According to the shrinkage statistics from the 2019 National Retail Security Survey, inventory shrinkage accounted for 1.38% of all retail “sales.”
 That’s almost 48 billion dollars.
-To give you some perspective, the bar and nightclub industry has a market size of 27.1 billion dollars.
-The “shrinkage industry” is almost double that.
+To give you some perspective, the entire wine industry has a market value of 70.5 billion dollars.
+The “shrinkage industry” is almost 70% of that.
 There are literally tens of billions of dollars to be recouped.